Welcome to tianlan’s Blog

 Translating this form into stone necessitates the transposition of fluid, pen-based gestures into unyielding matter.
 This approach tries to critically examine the material tension inherent in preserving calligraphic nuance through the subtractive process of carving.

-Exercise of the Trajan R
+Bath stoneExercise of the Trajan R

 To replicate the intricate strokes of Gothic script, I chose to begin practising the most fundamental carving techniques with Trajan.

-Tools used for stone carving from left to right: saftey goggles, a dummy hammer, a lime stone block with transfer paper covered, a pencil, a 12mm chisel and a 6mm chisel
+Tools used for stone carving from left to right: saftey goggles, a dummy hammer, a lime stone block with transfer paper covered, a pencil, a 12mm chisel and a 6mm chisel I traced the letter “R” from Trajan’s Column onto the limestone block using transfer paper and a pencil, and drew the centre lines of the strokes.

 This was necessary because the carving would proceed from the central axis outwards towards both sides of each stroke.